Pula Film Festival: History

+In 2014, the festival was rebooted by the new artistic team comprising Hrvoje Puksec, Mike Downey and Tanja Milicic.
+In 2015, the festival collaborated with the European Film Academy for the short program.

 Golden Arena awards

 The national film industry awards called Golden Arena are always presented at the festival.
 All the locally produced feature films made in the preceding 12 months are screened at the festival and everyone involved in making them automatically qualify for the Golden Arena award in their respective category.
 Therefore, there are no Academy Award-style shortlists of nominees announced prior to the actual awarding ceremony.
 However, some festival editions in the past also had runner-up awards for some categories, called Silver Arena.
 The awards are given by the jury made up of prominent film critics, directors, actors, etc.